-- A. General.
-These regulations apply to any property that contains or is within 100 feet of any of the following: - 1.
-Streams; - 2.
-Type 1 or 2 wetlands; - 3.
-Type 3 wetlands greater than 1,000 square feet in a Primary Basin; - 4.
-Type 3 wetlands greater than 2,500 square feet in a Secondary Basin; - 5.
-Totem Lake and Forbes Lake; and - 6.
-Frequently flooded areas. - B. Conflict with the Kirkland Zoning Code.
+- 1. General.
+These regulations apply to any property that contains or is within 100 feet-of-any of the following: - a.
+Streams; - b.
+Type 1 or 2 wetlands; - c.
+Type 3 wetlands greater than 1,000 square feet in a Primary Basin; - d.
+Type 3 wetlands greater than 2,500 square feet in a Secondary Basin; - e.
+Totem Lake and Forbes Lake; - f.
+Frequently flooded areas; and - g.
+Buffers required for the preceding six features. - 2.
+Conflicting Provisions with the Kirkland Zoning Code.
 The provisions of these regulations supersede any conflicting provisions of the Kirkland Zoning Code.
-If more than one provision of these regulations applies to the subject property, then the regulation that provides the greatest protection to sensitive areas shall apply. - C. Other Jurisdictions.
-Nothing in these regulations eliminates or otherwise affects the responsibility of the applicant to comply with all other applicable local, state, and federal laws regulating development activities in sensitive areas, as herein defined.
+If more than one provision of these regulations applies to the subject property, then the regulation that provides the greatest protection to sSensitive aAreas shall apply.
+If these regulations and the Shoreline Master Program both apply to the subject property, then the regulation that provides the greatest protection to Sensitive Areas shall apply. - 3.
+Other Jurisdictions.
+Nothing in these regulations eliminates or otherwise affects the responsibility of the applicant or property owner to comply with all other applicable local, state, and federal laws regulating development activities in sensitive areas, as herein defined. - 4.
+SEPA Compliance.

-D. SEPA Compliance.
 Nothing in these regulations or the decisions made pursuant to these regulations affects the authority of the City to review, condition, and deny projects under the State Environmental Policy Act, RCW Chapter 43.21C.